Unlocking the value of Office 365 - Nulia Works

 Many clients have purchased Office 365 – Australia for instance has one of the highest adoption rates of Office 365 anywhere in the world.
-Organizations are on their journey to adopt the Office 365 platform in their environment, but the 365 productivity suite is very broad.
+Organisations are on their journey to adopt the Office 365 platform in their environment, but the 365 productivity suite is very broad.
 There's OneNote, Teams, Yammer, Outlook, SharePoint, One Note, OneDrive and more.
-Other than email, most of the toolsets prove to be quite challenging to deploy into an organization.
+Other than email, most of the toolsets prove to be quite challenging to deploy into an organisation.
 We meet a lot of companies who tell us, "You know what, we really want to deploy Microsoft Teams or OneDrive, but we just don't know how to enable our workforce to start using them."
 And then we have other clients who have implemented Office 365 and say, "You know, I'm not sure if I'm really getting the heavily-marketed productivity benefits from the platform.
 I don't know if our team is sharing files and collaborating on those files.
 I don't know how they're using Teams to have meetings.
 I don't know whether they're actually using Teams to send a message to an individual as opposed to sending an email."
-There are so many features and so many capabilities within Office 365, and our clients are unsure whether they're being utilized.
+There are so many features and so many capabilities within Office 365, and our clients are unsure whether they're being utilised.
 That's where Nulia comes into play.

 Traditional Training Does Not Work

-What do organizations do?
+What do organisations do?
 What do you do?
 You go through an adoption and change process.
 You start training your users, you put flyers up in bathrooms.
 Maybe you do some fantastic marketing around the office saying, "Microsoft Teams is coming, SharePoint's coming!